Short URL for this page:

 This transcription has been minutely proofread.
 I run a first proofreading pass immediately after entering each chapter; then a second proofreading, detailed and meant to be final: in the table of contents above, the chapters are shown on blue backgrounds, indicating that I believe them to be completely errorfree; any red backgrounds would mean that the chapter had not received that second final proofreading.
 The header bar at the top of each chapter page will remind you with the same color scheme.

 Inevitably, though the errata noted in the printed edition have been folded into the text, I still caught a few more errors, not all of them even strictly typographical.
 Those I could fix, I did, marking the correction each time with one of these: º.
-If for some reason I could not fix the error, I marked it º: as elsewhere on my site, glide your cursor over the bullet to read the variant.
+If for some reason I could not fix the error, I marked it º: as elsewhere on my site, glide your cursor over the bullet to read what was actually printed.
 Similarly, bullets before measurements provide conversions to metric, e.g., 10 miles.
 Very occasionally, also, I use this blue circle to make some brief comment.

 Inconsistencies in punctuation have been corrected to the author's usual style, in a slightly different color — barely noticeable on the page, but it shows up in the sourcecode as <SPAN CLASS="emend">.
 Finally, a number of odd spellings, curious turns of phrase, apparently duplicated citations, etc. have been marked <!‑‑ sic in the sourcecode, just to confirm that they were checked.